 Is stress harmful?

 Ongoing stress is thought to be bad for health but this is difficult to prove.
 For example, stress is possibly a risk factor for developing heart problems in later life.
-Stress may also contribute to other physical illnesses in ways that are not well understood.
-For example, it is thought that irritable bowel syndrome, psoriasis, migraine, tension headaches and other conditions are made worse by an increased level of stress.
+The effects of stress may also contribute to other physical illnesses in ways that are not well understood.
+For example, it is thought that irritable bowel syndrome, psoriasis, migraine, tension headaches, high blood pressure and other health problems are made worse by an increased level of stress.

 Your work performance and relationships may also be affected by stress.

 How to manage and reduce stress; Mental Health Foundation guide, 2022